Euchie23/GeoTentacles/hotspot_predictions/README.md

 # 🦑 Forecasting the Swarms — Predicting Squid Catch Hotspots Using Machine Learning

 ## 🌍 Real-World Value
-This module extends the spatial hotspot framework developed in **Project A** by introducing predictive modeling.
+This module extends the spatial hotspot framework developed in **hotspot_dynamics** by introducing predictive modeling.
 Using the same polygon grid system, spatial aggregation logic, and environmental covariates, this project applies machine-learning classification to estimate the **probability of squid catch hotspots** across multiple years.

 Rather than reproducing historical fishing patterns, the model identifies **environmentally suitable regions for squid aggregation**, supporting proactive planning and risk-based decision-making.